parsakhattat/Cinema-Sentiment-Analyzer/Readme.md

 - `requirements.txt`: Dependency list.
 - `README.md`: This documentation.

-## Made for CV
-This project showcases my expertise in machine learning, NLP, and web development.
-Check the code and live app on my GitHub: [Link to Repo]

 ## Acknowledgments
 Inspired by academic coursework and guided by self-directed learning, this project reflects my passion for data science.
 Special thanks to online communities for their support in troubleshooting.

 ---

 *Last Updated: August 07, 2025*